hq-King/Awesome-Affordance-Learning/README.md

 - 2D Affordance Perception
 - 3D Affordance Perception
 - Affordance Reasoning
-- Affordance based Grasping & Manipulatation
+- Affordance-based Grasping & Manipulation

 Whether you're a researcher, developer, or enthusiast, this is your go-to hub for exploring Embodied perception.